in Health Care

 Each year, OneCare sets a budget with payers for the cost of health care for a population.
 If the cost of health care for that population exceeds the set amount, OneCare pays the overage back to the payer.
 If the cost of health care is lower than the budgeted amount, the savings stay with OneCare and is reinvested in the provider community.
 This provides for predictability and stability in health care spending.

 OneCare does not keep savings.
 Funds are reinvested in the provider community to offset investments already made, to develop and enhance population health programs, and to offset risk.

-Medicaid: OneCare Vermont was within approximately 1% of the budget target for Medicaid and the year-end reconciling payment represents providers accepting accountability for cost and quality of care.
-OneCare paid Department of Vermont Health Access the difference between the Actual Total Cost of Care and the Expected Total Cost of Care, totaling approximately $1.5 million for the 2018 performance year.
+Medicaid: OneCare Vermont went over the budget target for Medicaid and the year-end reconciling payment represents providers accepting accountability for cost and quality of care.
+OneCare paid Department of Vermont Health Access $6.7 million for the 2019 performance year.

 BlueCross BlueShield of Vermont: For 2019, OneCare participated in the BCBSVT program as upside risk only.
 The ACO did not receive shared savings or losses.